behivetech/wp-graphql-api/docs/wp-setup.md

 ## WordPress Setup With JWT Token for Application

-This documentation of the complete setup of WordPress in Docker and adding the JWT Token to refer back to if needed.
+This documentation of the complete setup of WordPress in Docker and adding the JWT Token.
+If running the docker build or compose, most likely this will not be needed.
+It's here to refer back to see how it was done.

 ### Set up Wordpress in Docker environment...